aiekick/ImGuiPack/3rdparty/imgui_docking/docs/EXAMPLES.md

 GLFW (Win32, Mac, Linux) + OpenGL3+/ES2/ES3 example (modern, programmable pipeline). <BR>
 = main.cpp + imgui_impl_glfw.cpp + imgui_impl_opengl3.cpp <BR>
 This uses more modern GL calls and custom shaders.<BR>
-This support building with Emscripten and targetting WebGL.<BR>
+This support building with Emscripten and targeting WebGL.<BR>
 Prefer using that if you are using modern GL or WebGL in your application.

 [example_glfw_vulkan/](https://github.com/ocornut/imgui/blob/master/examples/example_glfw_vulkan/) <BR>